Noncommissioned officer candidate course: Overview

 The 1965 build-up of United States Army ground forces broadened the conflict in Vietnam.
 As the war progressed, the attrition of combat, the 12-month tour limit in Vietnam, separations of senior noncommissioned officers and the 25-month stateside stabilization policy began to take a toll on the enlisted force to the point of crisis.
 Without a call up of the reserve forces, Vietnam became the Regular Army's war, fought by junior leaders.
 The Army was faced with sending career noncoms back into action sooner or filling the ranks with the most senior PFC or specialist.
 Field commanders were challenged with understaffed vacancies at base camps, filling various key leadership positions, and providing for replacements.
 Older and more experienced NCOs, some World War II veterans, were strained by the physical requirements of the methods of jungle fighting.
 The Army was quickly running out of noncommissioned officers in the combat specialties.

 The NCOC course involved an initial 12-week training program at Fort Benning, Georgia, with minimum classroom instruction.
 The emphasis was on practical training in the field, approximately one-third of which was at night.
 Three distinct phases of the course were intended to develop the candidate into a noncommissioned officer who could discharge his duties with confidence and competence.
-At the end of 12 weeks at an NCOC training center, the new NCO's were assigned to Vietnam-oriented training centers for 9 weeks of on-the-job training.
+At the end of 12 weeks at an NCOC training center, the new NCOs were assigned to Vietnam-oriented training centers for 9 weeks of on-the-job training.
 During on-the-job training, the NCOs performed in responsible leadership positions such as squad leaders, platoon guides, and assistants.
-By the career military and older noncoms, graduates were often called "Instant" NCOs" and the men who completed the course were referred to as, "Shake n' Bakes", "Instant's", or "Whip n' Chills" because of the speed in which they made rank.
+By the career military and older noncoms, graduates were often called "Instant" NCOs" and the men who completed the course were referred to as "Shake 'n Bakes", "Instants", or "Whip 'n Chills" because of the speed in which they made rank.